 Many people feel let down by Dutch food as it’s not very spicy or exotic.
 If you like nice veggies, fried foods (FEBO!), sweet desserts, dairy, bread, and potatoes, you’re in the right place.
 However, if you’re looking for a place where every restaurant caters to your specific dietary restrictions, you will be disappointed although the Netherlands is improving in this regard in the big cities.
 If you want something exotic or spicy, go to your local Surinamese or Indonesian toko…or Schiphol for a flight.

 Milk is everywhere.
-I’m lactose intolerant and it makes me really sad as the Netherlands makes AMAZING cheese.
+I’m lactose intolerant and it makes me really sad.
 That said, I have mixed feelings about drinking milk with my meals as it just seems like it would clash with the flavours, but people sometimes do this and really love dairy.
 Sometimes, Albert Heijn changes the recipe for their chicken deli meat and adds milk to it!?

 Also, people really love bread here.
 People go to the supermarket every morning for fresh rolls for their lunch.
 By dinner time, the bread bin is often empty.
 For lunch, you’ll see people eating various spreads or meat with multiple rolls of bread.
 Sometimes, this includes smooshing a croquette (a fried food) in between bread and putting mustard on it.
 It’s surprisingly good.